Xu-Duan/Xu-Duan.github.io/_pages/about.md

 🔥 News
 ======

-[1] Our abstract for *2025 SPE/IADC International Drilling Conference and Exhibition* called *Understanding Drilling Vibrations Using a Coupled Fluid–Drillstring Dynamics Approach* was accepted!
+[1] Our abstract for *2025 SPE/IADC International Drilling Conference and Exhibition* titled *Understanding Drilling Vibrations Using a Coupled Fluid–Drillstring Dynamics Approach* was accepted!

-[2] Our abstract for *2025 SPE/IADC International Drilling Conference and Exhibition* called *Automation Of Simultaneous Temperature And Pressure Control In A Geothermal Test Well* was accepted!
+[2] Our abstract for *2025 SPE/IADC International Drilling Conference and Exhibition* titled *Automation Of Simultaneous Temperature And Pressure Control In A Geothermal Test Well* was accepted!

 ---